Your Essential Breastfeeding Tips and Positions

 • Rest up as much as you can and try to sleep when your baby sleeps to take advantage of those opportunities for rest.

-The following tips are reminders that as long as you’re breastfeeding, you’re passing on what you eat and drink to your baby, which means certain things need to be avoided or limited to ensure your baby isn’t affected in a negative way:
+The following tips are reminders that as long as you’re breastfeeding, you’re passing on what you eat and drink to your baby.
+So here are some food, drinks, and other substances to avoid while breastfeeding to ensure your baby isn’t affected in a negative way:

 • Limit your caffeine intake to 200 mg a day.
-Caffeine can irritate your baby and affect his sleep.
+Caffeine can irritate your baby and affect their sleep.

 • Limit consuming seafood that’s high in mercury like swordfish, king mackerel, and tilefish